JWCow/GIPHYKEYBOARD/README.md

 * The hotkey functionality is Windows-only (requires AutoHotkey)
 * The web interface itself is cross-platform compatible
 * Uses a dedicated user profile to avoid conflicts with your main browser
+* All favorites are stored locally in your browser

 ## 📜 License